 Course cost includes student manual, AIARE field book, use of avalanche safety equipment, instruction and guiding.
 Mazama Course has an additional $50 snowmobile fee unless you plan to bring your own sled.

-Course will begin promptly at 8 am on the morning of day 1.
+Day 1 will begin promptly at 8 am.
 Plan on being there until early evening on each day.
-The first day will begin with introductions, course goals and a case study.
+The first day will begin with introductions, course goals, and a case study.
 We will spend this morning reviewing the material covered in the online learning component, as well as checking for understanding of this material.
-We have found this blended learning style offers student a significantly deeper understanding of the course material compared to a traditional course.
-Next we will shift the focus to terrain analysis.
+We have found this blended learning style offers students a significantly deeper understanding of the course material compared to a traditional course.
+Nex,t we will shift the focus to terrain analysis.
 This is the key element to staying alive in avalanche terrain and will be one of the largest topics taught on the entire course.
 Next, we will move outdoors for in depth training in avalanche rescue.
 The afternoon will focus on practicing with our beacons, shovels and probes in a variety of exercises and rescue scenarios.
 By the end of the day, you will be a competent and confident beacon operator and an asset to any rescue situation.

 Day 3 will be a full day in the mountains.
 We will leave early and head out for a full day of backcountry touring.
 Here we will cover such topics as terrain analysis and route selection, safe travel techniques, and incorporating field observations into the touring day.
 This will be a full day with lots of information and small group workshops.
 Expect to be wrapped up between 5 -6pm on Day 3.